andorjamb/countries-anna/README.md

 Project work for React Advanced classes at Helsinki Business College, 2023.

-This is a single page app written in JavaScript using React Redux and the <a href="https://restcountries.com/">REST countries</a> and <a href="https://openweathermap.org/">Open Weather Map</a> APIS.
+This is a single page app written in JavaScript using React with Redux-Toolkit and the <a href="https://restcountries.com/">REST countries</a> and <a href="https://openweathermap.org/">Open Weather Map</a> APIS.

 ## Additional libraries and dependencies